| Title: | Interface to the 'Nominatim' API |

 reverse_geo_lite_sf()

-OSM objects, such as nodes, ways or relations, and returns the
+objects, such as nodes, ways or relations.
+Results are returned as a

 geo_address_lookup( osm_ids, type = c("N", "W", "R"), lat = "lat", long = "lon", full_results = FALSE, return_addresses = TRUE, verbose = FALSE, nominatim_server = "https://nominatim.openstreetmap.org/", custom_query = list() )geo_address_lookup( osm_ids, type = c("N", "W", "R"), lat = "lat", long = "lon", full_results = FALSE, return_addresses = TRUE, verbose = FALSE, nominatim_server = "https://nominatim.openstreetmap.org/", custom_query = list() )